 There was a possibility that DU ammunition might enhance heavy-metal pollution in the environment, but in this regard, it was in no way different from conventional lead ammunition.
 The DU ammunition controversy has since moved to the fringes.BACK_TO_TOP

 * The A-10 kept on going into the 21st century.
-It fought in Afghanistan following the occupation of the country in 2001.
+It fought in Afghanistan following the occupation of the country in 2001, often cooperating with Lockheed Martin AC-130 gunships, which provided more sensor capability.
 During the US-led invasion of Iraq in 2003, the Hog provided its usual heavy fire support, and once again demonstrated its ability to soak up punishment as well as dish it out.
 Captain Kim Campbell, a woman pilot, managed to get a chewed-up A-10 back to base even after it had lost all its hydraulics, and Major Gary Wolf similarly returned home after a man-portable SAM completely destroyed one engine.

 The A-10 received upgrades that no doubt made Hog pilots very happy.
 Just before the Gulf War, the Air Force had begun a program designated "Low Altitude Safety & Targeting Enhancement (LASTE)", which involved fitting the aircraft with a navigation-attack system derived from that used on the Vought A-7 strike fighter, linked to the A-10's SAS.
 LASTE provided precision aiming for ordnance and the GAU-8 cannon, turning targeting that had previously been an art into a science, and permitting attacks from high altitude.
 All the pilot had to do was place an indicator over the target on the cockpit HUD during an attack run, and then LASTE would give the nod on when to release or fire.
 LASTE even permitted cannon attacks from 4,575 meters (15,000 feet) slant range, an unbelievable capability to old-timers, and could keep the cannon on target while firing.